Reduced Relative Tutte, Kauffman Bracket and Jones Polynomials of Virtual Link Families: Reduction rules

-$Z$-move is equivalent to the virtualization \cite{17}.
 Since the Kauffman bracket and Jones polynomial of a virtual link $L$ are invariant under classical and virtual Reidemeister move II and $Z$-move (\cite{17}, Lemma 7) on graphs, we can simplify graphs before computations.
 Graphs of virtual $KL$s can be simplified using the following reduction rules:

 \begin{enumerate} \item Reidemeister move II for classical crossings (Fig. \ref{f1.1}a); \item Reidemeister move II for virtual crossings (Fig. \ref{f1.1}b); \item $Z$-move (Fig. \ref{f1.1}c) on $KL$ graphs. \end{enumerate}